- Best Bollywood Movies Of 2018: Sanju, Padmaavat, Hichki & Others

 Ishaan Chhabra's score complements well with the film.
 The non-linear editing by Anuj Rakesh Dhawan might put off certain section of the audience.

 In a nutshell, Omerta is a brave attempt which doesn't sugarcoat the bitter pill.
 However, its effectiveness is lessened by the tedious tone of the narrative.
-The plain vanilla treatment to the subject might not appeal to some.
-Having said that, the film is worth a dekko purely for Rajkummar Rao's mind-blowing transformation into a sinister figure.
+The film is worth a watch purely for Rajkummar Rao's mind-blowing transformation into a sinister figure.

 Almost towards the end, you have him parting with a chilling smile on his face when he's finally caught by the Pakistani authorities.
 That haunting look is what lingers for long!
 I am going with three stars here.